Schoolyard Action Grant Application

 New Hampshire Project Learning Tree, New Hampshire Audubon, the U.S. Fish and Wildlife Service New England Field Office, and NH Fish and Game have joined efforts to support schools that want to achieve the benefits of nature-based studies for student development and learning.
 Our goals are to nurture future environmental stewards by connecting kids with their local environment and to enliven learning through nature.
 We have developed a common application so you need only to fill out one application to apply for available grants from all the organizations.

-Grant awards range from $250 to $1000 and will be awarded to assist in the development of outdoor classrooms on schoolyards.
+Schools that teach Preschool-12th grade may apply for a Schoolyard Action Grant.
+Grant awards range from $250 to $1,500.
 Click here for full details and all downloads, available from NHAudubon.org.

 Funded projects will:

 - Meet Grant Criteria